nathan-wick/wick-apps-frontend/README.md

 ### Test Changes Locally

-In your Flutter app’s `pubspec.yaml`, reference the package using a local path:
+In your Flutter application’s `pubspec.yaml`, reference the package using a local path:

 ```yaml
 dependencies: